cmse822/project-1-team-3/Project1.md

 and peak performance should be
 * 38.7 GFLOPs/s

-The ridge point is marked in the plot
+the ridge points are all marked in the plot.

 ### 2.4 Solution